Cmacca/trhsApp/README.md

 * The framework that was used was jQuery Mobile
 * There are a couple of cross-domain AJAX requests to data such as weather closure information as well as the teacher directory
 * All the code is licensed, and the specifics can be found in the License.md file

+Some features we would like to add in the future are:

+*Infinite Campus integration
+*Storing the user's schedule
+*Notifications when next class has started

+Any help with these features is also appreciated.